 5 Health Benefits of Dental Implants

 Have you recently lost one or several teeth?
-If so, ask Dr. Nichols if you're a candidate for dental implants.
+If so, it’s time to schedule an appointment with our dental implant dentist in Grand Rapids, MI.
+From there, Dr. Nichols will be able to help you explore your tooth replacement options and determine if you’re a candidate for dental implants.

-Here’s what you need to know about dental implants and how they can improve your overall health.
+Here’s what you need to know about dental implant treatment and how it can improve your overall health.

 1. Stop Future Tooth Loss